KamWithK/AnkiconnectAndroid/README.md

 ### I still have a problem
 If you've gone through the instructions and are still having trouble, feel free to create an issue here on GitHub or @/dm me on Discord (`@KamWithK#0634` on [TheMoeWay](https://learnjapanese.moe/join/)).
+Most related discussions happen in [the AnkiConnect Android thread](https://discord.com/channels/617136488840429598/1060781077955887195).